WilliamTjonndal/IT3212/assignment3/Group 25.md

 <p align="center">
   <img src="confusion_matrix_student_performance8_64.png" width="600"/><br>
-  <em>Figure 29: Confusion matrix for pre trained model</em>
+  <em>Figure 29: Confusion matrix for pre-trained model</em>
 </p>

-The pre-trained model resulted in the confusion matrix seen in figure "riktig nummer".
+The pre-trained model resulted in the confusion matrix seen in ***Figure 29***.
 This model had an accuracy of 51.1%.
-This is likely because we had to drop alot of features to make the two datasets compatible.
+This is likely because we had to drop a lot of features to make the two datasets compatible.

 <p align="center">
   <img src="confusion_matrix_student_graduation_8_64.png" width="600"/><br>
   <em>Figure 30: Confusion matrix for post trained model and base MLP model</em>
 </p>
 The post-trained model achieved a low accuracy of 30.5% and was a clear step down in quality from the baseline model which had an accuracy of 60.7% when trained on the same subset of features.

 <div style="page-break-after: always;"></div>